LTU-RAI/lte-connect/README.md

 **Note:** If the installer gets stuck on wvdial, run: `sudo killall wvdialconf`

-Update the file `/etc/wvdial.conf` so it looks the same as the files in this repository.
+Update the file `/etc/wvdial.conf` so it looks the same as the files in this repository. **NOTE:** Remember to set the correct pin of the SIM card, or disable the PIN on the SIM card and remove the PIN line from the config.

 Add the following files at the following locations:

 * The file `2001:ab00`, in the `./usb_modeswitch.d/` directory, to `/etc/usb_modeswitch.d/`, with: